 What is concussion?

-Concussion is an injury to the brain which results in a disturbance in the brains function.
-It can be caused by a direct blow to the head but can also occur when a blow is taken to a part of the body and results in a rapid movement of the head e.g whiplash.
+Concussion is an injury to the brain which results in a disturbance in the brains function, usually this is caused by a direct blow to the head or a direct hit to the body resulting in a rapid movement of the head.

 - Memory Loss

 Those affected may not always lose consciousness in fact loss of consciousness only occurs in about 10% of concussions.
 Although concussion can affect anyone children and adolescents:

 - Have more significant memory & mental processing issues